- Our School

 TPS Learning Model - Learning to go Places

-At TPS we have been developing a learning model that outlines the basic prcess of learning and can be applied to any learning situation/ There are four key phases to the model:
+At TPS we have been developing a learning model that outlines the basic process of learning and can be applied to any learning situation.
+There are four key phases to the model:

 - TASK - a HOOK into what we are learning about, providing an authentic reason why to inquire into something;

 - THINK - What do we already know about this?
 What do we think we might need to know?

 - QUESTION - creating guiding questions, to find the information we need;

 - FIND - finding information, validating: Is this true?
 Does it answer my question?
 Does it generate a new question/idea that we need to follow up on?